Drawing Primarily: Creighton Michael

 Moving to the Hudson Valley from New York City in 1990 had profound effects on my work.
 I returned to painting after a fourteen-year hiatus but continued to make my sculpture as well as works on paper.
 Each of the disciplines would continue be informed by the dazzling array of natural patterns and structures, the mechanics of drawing, as well as the discoveries learned from various explorations.

-The glimmer of moonlight filtering through a forest canopy was the inspiration for my first return painting, Nocturne.
+The glimmer of moonlight filtering through a forest canopy was the inspiration for my first painting, Nocturne.

 The graphite drawings from the Edge series explored imaginary activities occurring between the land and water.